microsoft/verisol/INSTALL.md

 ## Dependencies

+> NOTE: We currently provide instructions for Windows.
+Instructions for Linux coming soon!

+Install .NET Core 2.2 from [here](https://dotnet.microsoft.com/download/dotnet-core/2.2#sdk-2.2.106) (for Windows)

 The following dependecies are needed to run VeriSol on a Solidity program.
 There are two categories of dependencies:
    - Translating Solidity to Boogie program
    - Run the verifier
    - Viewing the Corral defect trace in Solidity source

-> NOTE: We currently provide instructions for Windows.
-Instructions for Linux coming soon!

 ### Depedencies for translating Solidity to Boogie
    - __Solidity compiler__.
 Download the Solc binary for Windows or Linux from [here](https://github.com/ethereum/solidity/releases/tag/v0.4.24).
 We have currently tested with version __0.4.24__.
 Place the executable (solc.exe for Windows, or solc-static-linux for Linux) in the **Tool** folder.